 - 6.3 Overall, in our previous submission BusinessNZ generally supported clarifying the scope of prohibition and exemptions, as well as the introduction of a clearance regime.
 We believed these changes to be helpful and pragmatic ways in which to address concerns from the business community where incorrect assumptions or processes can lead to costly outcomes. - 6.4 Regarding the collaborative activity exemption, paragraph 41 of the Cabinet Paper points out that one area of concern raised involves uncertainty over how the Commission will interpret and approach the new exemption.
 As the Paper states "there is concern that the 'reasonably necessary' limb of the exemption allows the Commission to second-guess commercial judgements made by the parties".
 Like the Minister for Commerce, BusinessNZ also acknowledges that there may be some uncertainty over how this will be applied.
-However, we would expect such concerns to be lessened by the resources that the Commission is expected to put into producing guidelines on the issue.
-We would also expect the business community to play a part in the formation of these guidelines so that the final draft provides a high degree of certainty.
+However, we would expect such concerns to be lessened by the resources that the Commission is expected to put into producing guidelines on the issue. - 6.5 We would also expect the business community to play a large part in the formation of these guidelines so that the final draft provides a high degree of certainty.
+For instance, we believe it would be worthwhile for the guidelines to include specific exemptions by example.
+These could include companies in a trade association collaborating on standards, promotional events or codes of practice/ethics.
+In short, we would expect the Commission to consider and outline various exemptions so that the business community is provided with a clear idea of what would typically be considered an exemption.

-Recommendation: That the formation of any guidelines compiled by the Commerce Commission on collaborative activity exemptions should involve assistance and feedback from the business community.
+Recommendation: That the formation of any guidelines compiled by the Commerce Commission on collaborative activity exemptions should involve significant assistance and feedback from the business community.

-- 6.5 For the clearance regime, we note how the collaborative activity exemption discussed above is an important element, essentially seen as the first of 'two limbs' to the proposed clearance test.
-The second limb is expected to mirror the test used in merger clearances and tests whether the collaborative activity raises competition concerns. - 6.6 BusinessNZ supports the ongoing practice by the Commission of publishing detailed written reasons for its decisions on such matters.
-As paragraph 46 of the Cabinet Paper states "over time this analysis would form a non-binding body of precedent". - 6.7 Collectively the introduction of these two options generally provides a positive way in which to minimise business uncertainty.
+- 6.6 For the clearance regime, we note how the collaborative activity exemption discussed above is an important element, essentially seen as the first of 'two limbs' to the proposed clearance test.
+The second limb is expected to mirror the test used in merger clearances and tests whether the collaborative activity raises competition concerns. - 6.7 BusinessNZ supports the ongoing practice by the Commission of publishing detailed written reasons for its decisions on such matters.
+As paragraph 46 of the Cabinet Paper states "over time this analysis would form a non-binding body of precedent". - 6.8 Collectively the introduction of these two options generally provides a positive way in which to minimise business uncertainty.
 The options have also been discussed as ways in which to mitigate the possibility of criminal sanctions causing a chill effect on competitive behaviour.
 BusinessNZ agrees.
 While we oppose the introduction of criminal sanctions, the two options discussed above are key elements in softening the blow of criminal sanctions.